andrewalc/ComputerGraphics/Assignment0_CPlusPlus/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name (At most 1 partner for this assignment):
+Andrew Alcala
+Raymond Namar
 * How many hours did it take you to complete this assignment?
+6
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)